Researcher Interests

 Researcher biography

-Since January 2019, I'm a Lecturer (continuing position) in Logic at the University of Queensland (Australia).
+I am a Senior Lecturer in Logic (continuing position) at the University of Queensland (Australia).
 Before this, I was a postdoc in mathematical logic in the Department of Knowledge-Based Mathematical Systems at Johannes Kepler University Linz (Austria) on an FWF project on residuated structures.
-Overlapping with this, I also worked on a GACR project on predicate graded logics.
-I received my PhD from the University of Otago (New Zealand) in May 2017.
-My current research focuses on mathematical fuzzy logic.
-In particular, I bring methods from model theory into the area of fuzzy logic.
-More broadly, I'm interested in non-classical logics (in particular semantical analysis by both algebraic and model-theoretic methods), non-classical mathematics, and philosophy of logic/mathematics.
-Since 2020, I'll be an editor of the Journal of Multiple-Valued Logic and Soft Computing (so please get in touch if you want me to handle your manuscript).
-My website is here.
+Overlapping with this, I also worked on a GACR project on predicate graded logics in computer science.
+I received my PhD from the University of Otago (New Zealand) in 2017.
+From 2022-2025, my research is supported by an ARC Discovery Early Career Researcher Award (DE220100544).
+There was a workshop to kick off the project in 10-12 November 2022.
+I serve as an editor for Archive for Mathematical Logic and Journal of Multiple-Valued Logic and Soft Computing.

 Featured projects | Duration |